 If the AutomationComponent is modelled as InternalElement (IE), it shall be either a direct or indirect instance of the SUC AutomationComponentType.
 If modelled as an SUC, it shall be a subclass of the SUC AutomationComponentType.

-AutomationML does not have modelling rules, like mandatory or optional, that guide the creation of instances.
+AutomationML does not have modelling rules, like mandatory, optional or no modelling rule, that guide the creation of instances.
 Instantiating an SUC usually results in the creation of all InternalElements that are modelled as instance declarations on the type.
 However, since the UA modelling rules are present on the SUC of the OPC UA FX Libraries, engineering tools could do automatic postprocessing and delete the optional IEs from the type or let the user decide which optional IEs should be removed.

 When making changes to an already existing AML InternalElement, two strategies can be followed: